RZetko/galaxy-integration-ffxiv/README.md

 2. Extract it to `%localappdata%\GOG.com\Galaxy\plugins\installed\`
 3. Restart your GOG Galaxy 2.0 client
 4. Set your character achievements and friends to public on Lodestone: https://eu.finalfantasyxiv.com/lodestone/my/setting/account/
+5. Retrieve your FF XIV character ID from https://eu.finalfantasyxiv.com/lodestone/ (or https://na.finalfantasyxiv.com/lodestone/) and go to character profile.
+You'll find character ID in address bar.
-5. Setup Final Fantasy XIV integration by clicking on gear in top left corner of GOG Galaxy client, select settings->integrations, scroll down to community integrations and click connect on Final Fantasy XIV integration
+6. Setup Final Fantasy XIV integration by clicking on gear in top left corner of GOG Galaxy client, select settings->integrations, scroll down to community integrations and click connect on Final Fantasy XIV integration

+# Features

+## Supported

+* Launching and uninstalling game

+* Detecting if game is running

+* Syncing friends

+## Unsupported

+* Achievements syncing - unsupported by platform (already implemented in code, if platform receives support for it, it should automatically work)

+* Installing game - unsupported by platform (already implemented in code, if platform receives support for it, it should automatically work)

+* Playtime tracking - unsupported by XIVAPI

 # Working with code